Top 2 Ways | Factory Reset Windows 10 from Command Prompt

 - Compatibility with all editions of Windows 11/10/8.1/8/7/Vista/XP, both 32-bit and 64-bit.

 - A user-friendly interface that makes it easy to perform backups, even for first-time users.

 - Bootable rescue media creator for easy and quick system image restoration in case of computer failures.

 Now refer to the following steps to see how it works.

 Step 1.
 Go to Download Center or click the button below to download and install AOMEI Backupper Standard on your computer.

 Step 2.
 Click System Backup under the Backup tab.
 If you need to backup the entire hard drive, just select Disk Backup instead.

-If you want to protect unlimited computers within your company, you can pick AOMEI Backupper Technician.
+With it, you still can create a portable version on removable device, and connect it to target PCs to use AOMEI Backupper without installation.
 With the inbuilt AOMEI Image Deploy tool, you are also allowed to deploy/restore system image file on server-side computer to multiple client-side computers over network.